 From soft fabrics and warm colors to minimalist designs that perfectly match your own style, there is now something for every dog that is both beautiful and practical.

 At Holy Moly, we believe that a harness should not only be safe and comfortable but also something you enjoy looking at.
-Because if you go out together every day, it might as well look nice.
+Because if you go out together every day, it should also look good.

 Why a harness is the smartest choice for your small dog